riverscn/build-openwrt-firmware/README.md

 # Config files

 * `custom.seed` is used for common `.config` settings.
-Change it and apply it to all builds.
+All targets share these settings.
 * `*-openwrt.sh` is used to define each build target.
 You can create new files to add more targets.

 # Build your own firmwares